sajerestan1/Stanley-Sajere-Portfolio/README.md

 ## Objective
-As a <b>cybersecurity enthusiast,</b> I bring a robust skill set encompassing strong written and verbal communication, adept time management, and proficient programming capabilities.
-My passion lies in safeguarding organizations and individuals from cyber threats while ensuring adherence to legal frameworks and promoting equitable access to technology.
+As a <b>cybersecurity enthusiast,</b> I bring a robust skill set encompassing <b>strong written and verbal communication</b>, adept <b>time management</b>, and proficient programming capabilities.
+My passion lies in <b>safeguarding</b> organizations and individuals from cyber threats while ensuring <b>adherence</b> to legal frameworks and promoting equitable access to technology.

 My journey in computer science has ignited a fervent interest in cybersecurity, propelling me towards a career transition into this dynamic field.
-I am particularly drawn to the mission of a Security Operations Center (SOC) and aspire to contribute as a Tier 1 Analyst, leveraging my diverse skill set to proactively defend against cybercriminal activities and mitigate risks effectively.
+I am particularly drawn to the mission of a Security Operations Center (SOC) and aspire to contribute as a Tier 1 Analyst, leveraging my diverse skill set to proactively <b>defend against cybercriminal activities and mitigate risks effectively.</b>

 I am enthusiastic about the opportunity to apply my skills and dedication to protecting digital assets and fostering a secure digital environment.
 Joining a forward-thinking organization where I can collaborate with like-minded professionals to tackle emerging cybersecurity challenges is a goal I am eager to pursue.